-- ✓ In prayer the all-important point is the right attitude of the praying person. - ✓ For prayer and union with God, simplicity of heart is wanted, not knowledge and cleverness. - ✓ In prayer in our approaching to God there are many paths.
-Not a single path is superior to any other. - ✓ Be aware of the "spiritual pride" lurking in the heart of a many praying person. - ✓ At prayer and in all our dealings with God we should never have "selfish and ulterior motives
+- ✓ The all-important factor in prayer is the right attitude the praying person. - ✓ Simplicity of heart is wanted, not knowledge and cleverness. for prayer and union with God - ✓ There are many paths open to anyone wish to pray.
+All are good not single path is superior o others to take us closer to God - ✓ Be aware of the "spiritual pride" lurking in the heart of a many praying person. - ✓ When we pray and in all other dealings with God, we should not entertain "selfish and ulterior motives - ✓ When we enslave ourselves to prayer methods, techniques and formularies, prayer becomes a mechanical thing - ✓ God exalts the humble ) and confounds the proud - ✓ No one has the right to impose his own ideas or God experience on others.